Jump to content

 This made Josel even more confused.
 He sat in the chair not knowing what to say.

-"As you have noticed, I will not tolerate the mockery of a governor in my home," Dad said.
+"As you have noticed, I will not tolerate the mockery of the governor in my home," Dad said.
 "I have also made it clear on several occasions that I do not like the Shadow Cross.
 Dareis Monteilon and I have known each other for years.
 We are on the same side, belonging to an organisation whose one mission is to oppose the Shadow Cross.
 Our organisation is clandestine, with extensive networks that stretch from one end of the continent to the other."

 Josel tasted what he had just heard.
 Dad working for some mysterious organisation threatened by the Shadow Cross!
 It seemed absurd, but he let his father continue.

 "The Shadow Cross likes to portray itself as a gentle benefactor, the last refuge of a poor people," Andreuz said, his voice dripping with contempt.
 "The reality is quite different: in reality, the Shadow Cross is trying to establish its dominance, first in Andiol, and eventually in the whole populated world.
 And that's not all.
-There are indications that the Shadow Cross has individuals within its ranks who ultimately serve the darkness."
+There are indications that the Shadow Cross has individuals within its ranks who ultimately serve the Darkness."

-A stunned Josel took advantage of the pause: "The darkness?"
+A stunned Josel took advantage of the pause: "The Darkness?"

 "Yes," Andreuz began with a sigh.
 "I think I made a mistake hiding things from you for so long, my boy.
 I thought that ignorance would protect you.
 Too much has been left unsaid and I don't know where to begin."

 Andreuz Sandkan frowned for a moment.
-"There is a very old might, blessed by the darkness.
+"There is a very old might, blessed by the Darkness.
 It still lurks in the shadows, but it wants to emerge and fill the world.
 To spread, this wickedness needs humans as its servants.
 That is why it gives great power to those who are willing to give up their freedom.
 They are called the fallen."

 "The fallen," Josel repeated the word.
 It had a chill ring to it.

-Josel felt cold, but his father hadn't stopped.
+Josel felt cold, but his father had not stopped.
 "You know that far beyond the southern seas lies the continent of Darkuria - the land of mysteries and witches.
 The people who live there worship the mighty but angry deities, Grozavok, Nalvajda and others.
 From these same gods, the fallen believe they receive their powers."

 "There are no gods!"
 Josel interrupted.